HarishAtGitHub/harishatgithub.github.com/_posts/2015-12-20-public-key-private-key.md

 d = function(p,q)

-but the problem here is that the factoring of N (we know through public)  is damn difficult and [no time and space efficient way has been found out yet](https://en.wikipedia.org/wiki/Integer_factorization).
+but the problem here is that the factoring of N is damn difficult and [no time and space efficient way has been found out yet](https://en.wikipedia.org/wiki/Integer_factorization).